 At first it didn’t seem hopeful.
 Though Jo had the baby’s name, the date he died and the name of the cemetery, there seemed to be no record.
 Eventually there was a breakthrough when she realised that the cemetery that our friends have, for 27 years, believed to be the one where their baby son was buried was not the right one.
 Slowly but surely, after hours of trawling online through various official registers and documents concerned with death and burial, and various telephone conversations with various official and unofficial organisations, Jo managed to identify the location of David’s grave.
-(David is not his real name, but he has a real name, and that’s important because he is no longer an anonymous ‘Baby – deceased’.)
+(David is not his real name, but he has a real name, and that’s important because he is no longer an anonymous ‘Baby – deceased’

-Once Jo had identified the location, the next task was to obtain confirmation of the precise location and to get a small gravestone made and erected as soon as possible.
-She rang the main Jewish burial organisation, and when she had explained what she was doing and why she was doing it, the phone at the other end was passed to Dayan (judge) B., the eminent head of the Beth Din – the Jewish religious authority.
+Once Jo had identified the general location, the next task was to obtain confirmation of the precise location amongst the graves of other babies and young children, and to get a small gravestone made and erected as soon as possible.
+After some more detective work and once she was absolutely certain of the precise location, Jo rang the main Jewish burial organisation.
+When she had explained what she was doing and why she was doing it, the phone at the other end was passed to the head of the Beth Din – the Jewish religious authority.

-Today, just four days later, Jo received an email, with photographs, showing the stone – beautifully engraved in Hebrew and English – set in place and marking David’s resting place.
+Just four days later, Jo received an email, with photographs, showing the stone – beautifully engraved in Hebrew and English – set in place and marking David’s resting place.